doctrine/phpcr-odm-documentation/en/reference/annotations-reference.rst

 - **assoc**: Specify that this attribute should be an associative array.
 The value should be a string.
 The string will be used by the PHPCR node.
 - **multivalue**: True to specify that this property should be treated as a simple array.
+- **translated**: True to specify that the property should be translatable.

 See also :ref:`Mapping multivalue properties <basicmapping_mappingmultivalueproperties>`.